- Filtering a super batch

-NOTE: Please ensure you enter the correct payment reference number / customer reference number (only use the 18 character number and do not add any letters e.g. 'Ref') within the correct banking payment reference field in your internet banking website so that the payment can be automatically matched to your super batch.
+- Please ensure you enter the correct payment reference number/customer reference number (only use the 18 character number and do not add any letters or number e.g. 'Ref' or '1') within your banking reference / description fields so that your payment can be automatically matched to your batch.

 Once you tick the acknowledgement, the details will become visible.
 There is also a ‘copy to clipboard’ option next to each of the detail fields which allows you to copy the payment information from here: